Magnetized Kerr-Newman-Taub-NUT spacetimes: Some properties of the Melvin-Kerr-Newman-Taub-NUT spacetimes

-The largest root $r_+$ of the metric function $\Delta_r$ describes the event horizon of the black hole (\ref{MAG}), which is given by \be r_H=m+\sqrt{m^2+l^2-a^2-q^2}, \ee which implies $m^2+l^2 \geq a^2+q^2$.
-The trace of the energy-momentum tensor for the Maxwell's field (\ref{AMAG}) is identically zero.
+The largest root of the metric function $\Delta_r$ describes the outer event horizon of the black hole (\ref{MAG}), which is given by \be r_H=m+\sqrt{m^2+l^2-a^2-q^2}, \ee { which implies $m^2+l^2 \geq a^2+q^2$, to have a real value for the outer event horizon.
+The inner event horizon is located at $r_-=m-\sqrt{m^2+l^2-a^2-q^2}$.
+We note that the inner event horizon exists at a real positive (or zero) value $r_- \geq 0$, if $a^2+q^2 \geq l^2$.
+Combining the former and the latter inequalities, we find the following range for the summation of squares of the rotational parameter and the electric charge of the spacetime (\ref{MAG}). \be l^2 \leq a^2+q^2 \leq m^2+l^2. \ee } The trace of the energy-momentum tensor for the Maxwell's field (\ref{AMAG}) is identically zero.
 We have verified exactly that the metric (\ref{MAG}) with the Maxwell's field (\ref{AMAG}) satisfy exactly all the Einstein-Maxwell field equations.
-The Ricci scalar of the spacetime is identicaly zero and the Ricci square invariant ${\cal R}=R^{\mu\nu}R_{\mu\nu}$ is regular everywhere including $r=0$.
+The Ricci scalar of the spacetime is identically zero and the Ricci square invariant ${\cal R}=R^{\mu\nu}R_{\mu\nu}$ is regular everywhere including $r=0$.
 The expression for the ${\cal R}$ is very long and so we don't present it here.
-We also find the Kretschman invariant ${\cal K}=R^{\mu\nu\rho\sigma}R_{\mu\nu\rho\sigma}=\frac{{\cal K}_1}{{\cal K}_2}$ where ${\cal K}_1$ and ${\cal K}_2$ are two functions of the black hole parameters and the coordinates.
-At $r=0$, the function ${\cal K}_2$ is given by $\sum \limits_{i=0}^4 k_ib^i$, where
+We also find the Kretschmann invariant ${\cal K}=R^{\mu\nu\rho\sigma}R_{\mu\nu\rho\sigma}=\frac{{\cal K}_1(r,x)}{{\cal K}_2(r,x)}$ where ${\cal K}_1(r,x)$ and ${\cal K}_2(r,x)$ are two functions with coefficients of the black hole parameters.
+Though the expression for ${\cal K}_1(r,x)$ is very complicated, however \be {\cal K}_2(r,x)=4f'^2(r,x)\rho^8(r,x)e^{12\gamma(r,x)}. \ee

+The location of curvature/coordinate singularities for the black hole (\ref{MAG}) can be determined by the equation ${\cal K}_2(r,x)=0$.
+In fact, beside $\rho(r,x)$=0, we find the following equation for the location of singularities, which is expectedly independent of the magnetic field

+The event horizon and $x=\pm 1$ are the roots of $\rho(r,x)=0$, where ${\cal K}$ is regular and finite.
+Moreover, it seems $f'(r,x)=0$ or equation (\ref{singu}) leads to other singular points, however, we verify that at those points, the Kretschmann invariant ${\cal K}$ remains completely finite.

+We notice from equation (\ref{singu}) and table \ref{tab:table-name}, that the only magnetized spacetimes with the point singularity, at $r=0$, are Melvin-Schwarzschild and Melvin-Reissner-Nordstrom space-times.
+All other magnetized spacetimes, i.e. Melvin, Melvin-Kerr, Melvin-NUT, Melvin-Kerr-Newmann, Melvin-Kerr-NUT, Melvin-Reissner-Norstrom-NUT and MKNTN are completely regular at $r=x=0$.